plone/training/docs/effective-volto/architecture/webpack.md

 In a typical modern web application architecture, we have two parts:

 - the backend server, which serves HTML pages to visitors
-- Javascript code that gets executed in the visitor's browser and this constitutes the "client application"
+- JavaScript code that gets executed in the visitor's browser and this constitutes the "client application"

-In older Plone versions (up to Plone 5), all Javascript code was bundled (concatenated, minified) into several static JS files that were delivered to the browsers.
+In older Plone versions (up to Plone 5), all JavaScript code was bundled (concatenated, minified) into several static JS files that were delivered to the browsers.
 Deciding which static resources are defined, how they get combined, etc, was the job of the Plone Resource Registry.